SortableJS/Sortable/README.md

 #### `removeCloneOnHide` option
-If set to `true`, Sortable will remove the cloned element from the DOM when it is supposed to be hidden.
+If set to `false`, the clone is hidden by having it's CSS `display` property set to `none`.
-By default, this option is `false`, and the clone is hidden by having it's CSS `display` property set to `none`.
+By default, this option is `true`, meaning Sortable will remove the cloned element from the DOM when it is supposed to be hidden.

 ---